This post contains affiliate links.

 6. The Duoro Valley

-This is the one thing I missed while in Porto, Portugal, and I definitely regretted it.
+This is the one thing I missed while in Porto and I definitely regret it.
 Porto lies next to the gorgeous Duoro Valley, where a lot of Porto’s vineyards grow in the hillsides.
 There are options to take bus or boat tours through the valley to tour the wineries, and I know it’s lush, green, and a beautiful escape from the city.
 If I ever return, I definitely won’t miss this day trip from Porto.